bradleyknutson/Basic-Portfolio/README.md

 # Basic-Portfolio
 This project is the initial building block for building my own personal portfolio.
 This project was created using vanilla HTML and CSS, with no libraries or javascript.

+## Motivation
+Currently I am attending the DU Coding Bootcamp for full-stack web development and this is the first homework assignment.
+The requirements for this project are as follows.

+* In this assignment, you'll build a professional portfolio site using HTML/CSS.
+These instructions include a short style guide; follow it to design an aesthetically pleasing layout while creating different kinds of complex HTML elements.

+* Welcome to your first opportunity as a front-end web designer.
+You will be advocating for your most important client—yourself!
+By making a portfolio, you'll take your first step toward building your web development brand.

 ## License
 Copyright 2019 Bradley Knutson